Jack-Gitter/tunes/README.md

 ## Environment Variable File

 Within the project there exists a .env.example file.
 This serves as an example for users to populate their own.
-Simply ` cp .env.example .env` then populate this file with the required environment variables to get started
+Simply `cp .env.example .env` then populate this file with the required environment variables to get started

 ## Makefile

-A makefile is used to easily start the application, run the docker containers, and run database migrations.
-All of the relevant commands can be found in ~/Makefile
+A Makefile is used to easily start the application, run the Docker containers, and run database migrations.
+All of the relevant commands can be found in `~/Makefile`
 The makefile includes the .env file described above, so database migration and application integration are seamless

 ## Spotify Integration

 Tunes is directly integrated with spotify.
 In order to use the application, you will need a spotify premium account to log in with.
-All song, album, and artist information is pulled from the spotify [WebAPI](https://developer.spotify.com/documentation/web-api)
+All song, album, and artist information is pulled from the [Spotify WebAPI](https://developer.spotify.com/documentation/web-api)

 ## Hand-rolled Authentication and Authorization/User Sessions via JWT